Implementing A Terraform Provider

 }

-And the resource API needs a Delete
+And the resource API needs a Delete-method

 // github.com/stefaanc/terraform-provider-abc/api/xyz.go